 While a lawnmower is a tool every household needs, most people don’t require greater power than a battery-powered model.

-If you’re mowing an average size yard (5,000-8,000 square feet), an excellent battery-powered lawnmower can handle the job while saving you both time and money on maintenance.
+If you’re mowing an average-sized yard (5,000-8,000 square feet), an excellent battery-powered lawnmower can handle the job while saving you time and money on maintenance.

 If you have some hedges on your property, keeping them neatly trimmed is essential.